MalakSherif2/Superstore_Dashboard-/README.md

 ## 🎯 Business Objectives

-The main objectives of this project were to:
+The main objectives of this project are to:

 - Analyze overall profit performance and trends over time.
 - Identify the most and least profitable products.